Systematic Construction of Time-Dependent Hamiltonians for Microwave-Driven Josephson Circuits

 The phasor of the effective charge modulation parameter, $\bar g_i$, is then connected to the ``electric overlap" phasor, $\bar O_i$, by (see Appendix \ref{sec:app-overlap-derivation} and \ref{app:overlap_EM} for two alternative derivations)

 where the effects of weak dissipation are included via the damping parameter $\kappa_i$.
-Here we assume the dissipation is solely due to the lossy port that drives the mode; refer to Appendix~\ref{sec:app-overlap-derivation} for the non-zero intrinsic loss case.
+For simplicity, Eq.~\eqref{eq:gi_overlap} assumes that the dissipation is solely due to the port load, so $\kappa_i$ denotes the port-induced linewidth.
+The more general case with nonzero intrinsic loss, together with practical ways to determine the linewidth contributions, is given in Appendix~\ref{sec:app-overlap-derivation}.
 The electric overlap $O_i(t)$ and its phasor $\bar O_i(\omega_d)$ at frequency $\omega_d$ are defined as

 where the integration is over the volume $V$ of the driven circuit, excluding the external voltage source and its source impedance.
 Here, $\mathbf{D}_d (\mathbf{r},t)$ is the displacement field of the driven system and $\mathbf{f}_i(\mathbf{r})$ is the electric field mode function of the $i$-th normal mode of the undriven circuit following the normalization condition (see Appendix \ref{app:overlap_EM})